 The society aims to provide academic support, training, and the establishment of guidelines for comprehensive and holistic peripartum medicine.

-Obstetric medicine focusses on the pre-pregnancy, intra-partum and post-partum care of women with medical conditions.
+Obstetric medicine focuses on the pre-pregnancy, intra-partum and post-partum care of women with medical conditions.
 Obstetric physicians work closely with maternal fetal medicine specialists in caring for women with chronic or acute medical conditions.

 We aim to provide support for all health care workers working with women with medical conditions associated with pregnancy.